Allocating the application

 Applications should ideally be allocated according to their perceived complexity, staff skills and expertise, and any previous involvement, such as pre-application meeting(s) or involvement in prior consent(s) relating to the site or locality.

-When allocating a more complicated application to new staff or less experienced staff, make sure an experienced staff member provides coaching and mentoring to the processing officer and regularly checks with the person regarding how the processing of the application is going and if they have any concerns about how it should be managed or reported on.
+When allocating a more complicated application to new staff or less experienced staff, make sure an experienced staff member provides support, coaching and mentoring to the processing officer.
+The experienced staff member should maintain regular checks with the processing officer regarding the processing of the application and provide guidance to them if they have any concerns about how it should be managed or reported on.
 This will ensure the system runs as smoothly as possible and will provide the processing planner with greater confidence.

 Circulating the application